mlocati/mlocati.github.io/_articles/gettext-iconv-windows.md

 ### Code Signing Policy

-Starting with gettext v0.22.5 / iconv v1.17, the build DLLs and executables are signed.
+Starting with gettext v0.22.5 / iconv v1.17, the built DLLs and executables are signed.

 Free code signing is provided by [SignPath.io](https://about.signpath.io/), certificate by [SignPath Foundation](https://signpath.org/).

 The source code of gettext and iconv is created and maintained by the [Free Software Foundation](https://www.fsf.org/).

-This gettext-iconv-windows project only compile gettext and iconv for Windows, and is maintained by [Michele Locati](https://mlocati.github.io).
+This gettext-iconv-windows project only compiles gettext and iconv for Windows, and is maintained by [Michele Locati](https://mlocati.github.io).

 ----